 Every patient treated in this office begins with a comprehensive assessment.
 We want to thoroughly understand what brings you to our office and the type, duration and severity of the symptoms that you are experiencing.
 The assessment allows us to understand your vulnerabilities and strengths and how your symptoms developed over time.
 We want to understand you, your symptoms and your life.
 In the assessment phase we will get a clear understanding of what you want to achieve in treatment.
 Based on the initial assessment an individualized treatment plan is collaboratively developed for each patient.
 Our comprehensive assessment allows us to customize treatment to your needs to maximize the chance of rapid and enduring results.

 CBT is goal oriented and results oriented.
 We take a baseline measurement of your symptoms and re assess the frequency and severity of these symptoms as treatment progresses.
 Progress towards your therapy goals is continuously monitored.

-Cognitive therapy rests on a warm and trusting relationship between the therapist and client.
-Cognitive therapy is a collaborative relationship in which the therapist and client are working on mutually agreed upon therapeutic goals.
-In the context of an open therapy relationship clients look at difficult experiences they have and learn about the interactions between thoughts, behaviors and moods in their lives.
-CBT focuses on helping clients develop new thinking and behavioral skills.
-There is research evidence that suggests that when clients develop new skills in therapy they are more likely to get better and stay better.
-These new skills seem to minimize the possibility of relapse after the conclusion of treatment.
+Cognitive behavior therapy rests on a warm and trusting relationship between the therapist and client.
+CBT is a collaborative relationship in which the therapist and client work on mutually agreed upon therapeutic goals.
+In the context of an open and safe therapy relationship you will look at difficult experiences and learn about new ways of perceiving, understanding, thinking and reacting.

 In order to schedule an appointment please call (949) 222-2848.